getgauge/docs.gauge.org/reports.rst

-.. _reporting-formats:

 Reports
 =======

+The test results report should be easy to comprehend and should be useful for all the stakeholders.

 HTML Reports
 ------------

 Reports are generated using ``html-report`` plugin.
 By default html-report is added to the project.

 When the specs are executed, the html report is generated in ``reports`` directory in the project by default.

+**Notes**

+-  A comprehensive test results report template prepared in a html format providing the overall summary with drill down of the test cases executed and effort spent during the testing for each stage and feature.
+-  It provides the details for the defects found during the run.
+-  It indicates the tests by color code - failed(red), passed(green) and
+   skipped(grey).
+-  The failure can be analyzed with the stacktrace and screenshot(captures unless overwritten not to).
+-  The skipped tests can be analyzed with the given reason.
+-  :ref:`_reports_custom_messages` allows users to add messages at runtime.

 Configuration
 ^^^^^^^^^^^^^